Published on 23 November 2021

 People assume that all SSRIs help you out with the disorders; however, the most extensive research is on Paxil.
 It is used to treat the following conditions-

 A study related to social anxiety and alcohol use suggested that people who use alcohol to make them feel more comfortable in social situations were advised to take Paxil as a substitute for better engagement with people.
-This resulted in less dependence on alcohol and gave people their much-needed confidence.
+This resulted in less dependence on alcohol and gave people much-needed confidence.

 On the other side, it was seen that the use of Paxil has led to an uphill graph of the misuse of alcohol and the abuse of similar substances.
 It looks like there is no clear conclusion as to what will happen if Paxil and alcohol are taken together.